mavryk-network/flexmasa/README.md

 The `start_upgrade` command is included with the docker image.

-This implementation of `src/scripts/tutorial-box.sh` is a call to `flexmasa daemons-upgrade` (see its general [daemons-upgrade](./src/doc/daemons-upgrade.md)).
+This implementation of `src/scripts/tutorial-box.sh` is a call to `mavbox daemons-upgrade` (see its general [daemons-upgrade](./src/doc/daemons-upgrade.md)).